conc-at/2018.conc.at/app/pug/speakers.md

 So please go ahead, pick your topic and [submit a talk](https://docs.google.com/forms/d/e/1FAIpQLScsqaGmwRfMLFbImrCuB_-r09KIV6AgC5LMQFf64V53OAEuVw/viewform)!

 Still not sure?
-Neele, Fabian & Hannes would be happy to hear from you and help you make your talk a reality.
+Neele, Lisi & Hannes would be happy to hear from you and help you make your talk a reality.
 [Contact us](mailto:talks@conc.at)!